 Gorillas are primates.
 They are the largest living primates in the world.
 Humans are also primates.
 In fact, human DNA and gorilla DNA are similar, they are closely related to us.
 There are two main species of Gorillas.
 Eastern Lowland and Western Lowland Gorillas.
 Both types of gorillas are endangered species.

-They communicate using gestures, body postures, sounds, and by slapping their chests.
+They communicate using gestures, body postures, sounds, and slapping their chests.
 Some gorillas living in captivity have even been taught sign language.

 Gorillas are shy animals, they are not aggressive.

 Where do Gorillas Live?

 Gorillas live in Sub-Saharan Africa.
 The Eastern and Western Gorilla territories are separated by the Congo River.
 Eastern Lowland Gorilla lives in Eastern Central Africa and the Western Lowland Gorilla lives in Western Central Africa.